Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/sdf-bake-tool-window.md

 ## Properties

 The SDF Bake Tool window includes default properties, which should suit most use cases, and additional properties that further tweak the baking process.
-The additional properties are invisible by default.
+The [advanced properties](https://docs.unity3d.com/Packages/com.unity.render-pipelines.core@latest?subfolder=/manual/advanced-properties.html) are invisible by default.
 To show them:

 1. To the right of the window's header, select the **More** menu (&#8942;).
-2. Enable **Show Additional Properties**.
+2. Enable **Advanced Properties**.

 ![](Images/sdf-bake-tool-additional-properties.png)